Amherst Archery Academy

 Send an email.

-Our Indoor Range in Florence is generally open during classes and by appointment.
+Our Indoor Range in Florence is open during the week for range use, retail purchases, group classes and private coaching by appointment.

 Class schedules can change without notice so please call in advance.

 Saturday: 9am – noon.
 Private lessons and custom groups scheduled after noon.

 Sunday: 8:00am – 11:00.
 Members and current students only.
 Range open only; no retail.

 Florence, MA 01062

 221 Pine Street is easy to find.
 It is a giant old mill building, white brick, commonly referred to as the Arts & Industry Building, Brushworks, or the “old Pro Brush Building” for locals.

 If you park: a) in front of 221 Pine Street, b) in the Elks Lodge overflow lot, c) or across the street from 221 Pine: Walk up the short flight of stairs (6 steps maybe) located in the middle of the front loading dock that runs parallel with Pine Street.
 Enter the door that the stairs align you with (there is a small sign that says “Main Entrance”.
 Once inside you will see mailboxes on the left, bulletin boards and a vending machine on the right; a staircase is in front of you.
 Suite 155 is directly in front of you, to the left of the staircase.